 Do these recycled boards release plastic or other substances?

-They're resistant to UV light and salts and don't release any harmful substances that could end up in the (ground)water or your plants.
-After all, you want to enjoy your veggies 100% safely:
+According to the tests we reviewed, not even microplastics.
+They're resistant to UV light and salts, and don't release any nasty substances that could end up in the (ground)water or in your plants.

 In fact, this material meets the strictest safety and environmental requirements and is also used for bank reinforcements in nature reserves.
 It even remains intact when constantly submerged in water.